Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Set up autostart of Zigbee2mqtt

-With the following command you can activate the autostart of zigbee2mqtt.
+You can use the following command to activate the autostart of zigbee2mqtt.
 This will start zigbee2mqtt automatically after starting the RaspberryPi.

-Thanks to the already configured system service, you only have to run the following command to start zigbee2mqtt together with the Raspberry Pi.
+Thanks to the already configured system service, you only need to execute the following command to start zigbee2mqtt together with the Raspberry Pi.

 sudo systemctl enable zigbee2mqtt.service